kudashevs/cidoo-qk61-via/README.md

 related and came from different sources.
 In this repository you will find to layout files:
 - [default layout](#default) - the default keyboard's layout (in case something goes really bad)
 - [Vim-like layout](#vim-like) - this is my layout which is heavily influenced by Vim
+- [extended layout](#extended) - this is an extended layout for those who miss the arrow keys

 **Warning:** I don't really care about RBGs, lighting and other light related stuff.
 Some light-related keys might be